zarab33/mastery-quiz/README.md

 $ bundle install
 ```

 8. Note that your clone will not have any quizzes in it, yet.
-When you've completed a chapter, you can get a quiz by following the [instructions below](#instructions).
+When you've completed a chapter, you can get a quiz by following the [How to complete a quiz instructions](#how-to-complete-a-quiz) below.

 ## How to work through the quizzes